Take full control of your AI Roleplay

 The second official version of astrsk has been released.
 This update was designed to support a wide spectrum of users, from casual players who simply want to enjoy role playing sessions to advanced users who are eager to create their own role play universes.

-From a business perspective, the introduction of several new premium features such as Vibe coding also opened the door for a subscription tier, providing opportunities for recurring revenue while delivering added value to our most engaged users.
+From a business perspective, the introduction of several new premium features such as AI Assistant also opened the door for a subscription tier, providing opportunities for recurring revenue while delivering added value to our most engaged users.

 NEXT STEPS